IngramSpark Royalty Calculator

 What Is the IngramSpark Royalty / Compensation Calculator?

-IngramSpark doesn’t always use the term “royalty”, instead they refer to publisher compensation for print sales.
-But essentially, the royalty calculator is a way to estimate how much money you (the author or publisher) receive after all deductions when a print book sells via IngramSpark’s distribution.
+IngramSpark doesn’t always use the term “royalty”; instead, they refer to publisher compensation for print sales.
+But essentially, the royalty calculator is a digital tool to estimate how much money you (the author or publisher) receive after all deductions when a print book sells via IngramSpark’s vast distribution network.
+This distinction between traditional “royalties” (which are typically a percentage of sales paid by a third-party publisher to an author) and “publisher compensation” (which is the net revenue remaining after a print-on-demand printer-distributor deducts manufacturing and retail fees) is highly important for indie publishers to grasp.

 In practical terms, the calculator takes into account:

-• The wholesale discount (i.e. the discount you grant to retailers)
+• The wholesale discount (i.e., the discount you grant to retailers so they have an incentive to display your work)

-• The print cost (based on page count, trim size, color or black & white, paper type)
+• The print cost (determined by physical metrics such as page count, trim size, color or black & white interior, and paper weight)

-• Any fixed surcharges or fees (e.g. a print service surcharge)
+• Any fixed surcharges or fees (e.g., print service surcharges or localized logistics fees)

 Key Variables in the Royalty Equation

 To use or understand the royalty calculator well, you need to know the variables.
-Let’s break each down:
+Let’s break each down in detail:

 1. List Price (Retail Price / MSRP)

-This is the price the consumer sees (before taxes).
+This is the price the consumer sees (before sales taxes).
 It’s the starting point for all calculations.
-You choose it in each IngramSpark market (US, UK, EU, etc.).
+You choose it in each IngramSpark market (US, UK, EU, Australia, etc.).
+Selecting an optimized list price requires a delicate balance: it must be competitive with top-selling titles in your genre while leaving enough margin to absorb retail discounts and printing costs.

 2. Wholesale Discount (Retail Discount to Booksellers)

-Booksellers don’t pay list price — they expect a discount.
-That discount might range from 30% to 55%, though 50–55 % is typical in many markets.
-IngramSpark recommends a 55 % discount as a standard.
+Booksellers don’t pay list price—they expect a discount to cover their overhead and generate their own retail margin.
+That discount might range from 30% to 55%, though 50–55% is typical in many professional markets.
+IngramSpark recommends a 55% discount as a standard to ensure physical bookstores are receptive to ordering your book.

-If you offer a 55 % discount, the bookseller pays you 45 % of list price (i.e. the net to the “wholesale side”).
-If you offer a lower discount (say 40 %), you capture more per sale, but many bookstores may not accept your book at that discount.
+If you offer a 55% discount, the bookseller pays you 45% of list price (i.e., the net to the “wholesale side”).
+If you offer a lower discount (say 40%), you capture more per sale, but many brick-and-mortar bookstores may not accept your book at that discount, limiting your distribution strictly to online retailers.

 3. Print Cost (Production Cost)